apache/datafusion/ballista/README.md

   under the License.
 -->

-# Ballista: Distributed Compute with Apache Arrow
+# Ballista: Distributed Compute with Apache Arrow and DataFusion

-Ballista is a distributed compute platform primarily implemented in Rust, and powered by Apache Arrow.
+Ballista is a distributed compute platform primarily implemented in Rust, and powered by Apache Arrow and DataFusion.
 It is built on an architecture that allows other programming languages (such as Python, C++, and Java) to be supported as first-class citizens without paying a penalty for serialization costs.

 The foundational technologies in Ballista are: